iGEM-Vilnius/Bioinformatics/Molecular_Dynamics/README.md

 Download and install [Perl](https://www.perl.org/get.html).
 Install [GROMACS](https://manual.gromacs.org/documentation/current/install-guide/index.html).

+DSSP (for coarse-grained molecular dynamics) that can be downloaded from [here](https://github.com/cmbi/dssp).

 ## Atomic simulations
 The files required for atomic molecular dynamics simulations can be found in `atomic` folder.
 It contains 4 Perl scripts to run simulations and .mdp files that contain parameters for MD